Yanan-Gao/configs/README.md

 ```

 Override files and generated configs are organized with the environment as the
 first directory level.
+Under each environment you can have one or more *group*
-For example, overrides for the `prod` environment live
+directories that contain related jobs.
+For example, overrides for the `prod`
-under `config-overrides/prod/audience/` and generated files are written to
+environment might live under `config-overrides/prod/audience/` and the
+generated files would be written to `configs/prod/audience/`.
+Future groups
-`configs/prod/audience/`.
+such as `feature_store` or `kongming` can use the same pattern.

 Each job template provides two files: `behavioral_config.yml.j2` for the
 behavior-related settings and `outputs.yml.j2` for any output paths.
 Running the